w3c/wai-intro-wcag/content/new-in-22.md

     <dt>Objective</dt>
     <dd>Make it easier to see what has keyboard focus</dd>
     <dt>Author task</dt>
-    <dd>The focus indicator contrasts 3:1 with both the component’s unfocused state and its surroundings</dd>
+    <dd>The focus indicator color contrasts 3:1 with both the component’s unfocused state and its surroundings</dd>
     <dt>Key beneficiaries</dt>
     <dd>Sighted users reliant on keyboard interaction</dd>
   </dl>